enjulia17/Template_for_Project_Works/README.md

 # Roman number convertor

-This program allows you to convert Roman numbers to Arabic.
+This program allows you to convert Roman numbers to Arabic and Arabic numbers to Roman.
+For more convenient use, this program is equipped with a detailed user menu.

 * Build system: cmake
 * Tests: gtest